-My name is Jennifer A. Polack and I am a Full Professor of Computer Science at the University of Mary Washington.
+My name is Jennifer A. Polack, and I am a Full Professor of Computer Science at the University of Mary Washington.
 I was born and raised on Long Island, NY.
 I did the majority of primary and secondary education in Mineola, NY.
-I go back every year, especially because I attend the Egan Family Picnic, which has been going on for at least 50 years.
+I go back every year, mainly because I attend the Egan Family Picnic, which has been going on for at least 50 years.

-Next I was off to the University of Scranton, PA where I almost quit computer science but my Mom urged me to continue with it (actually she said if I was going to study education then I could go to a public University).
-In my sophomore year while taking Data Structures, my professor Fernando Nevada told me he didn’t think computer science was my thing.
+Next, I was off to the University of Scranton, PA, where I almost quit computer science.
+Still, my Mom urged me to continue with it (actually, she said if I was going to study education, then I could go to a public University).
+In my sophomore year, while taking Data Structures, my professor Fernando Nevada told me he didn’t think computer science was my thing.
 I was glad to prove him wrong and tell him when I unexpectedly found out we were both FIE Conference Chairs in 2010.
 He didn’t even remember me but we are friends now and enjoy laughing together.
-Two years later I received my B.S. in computer science from the University of Scranton.
+Two years later, I received my B.S. in computer science from the University of Scranton.

 M.S Master of Science

-While I applied to a ton of jobs, 1992 was a horrible year to graduate and find employment.
+While I applied to many jobs, 1992 was a horrible year to graduate and find employment.
 But on a bright note, I was accepted to Pace University and got a full ride as a research assistant in downtown NYC.
 The only problem was I needed to start the day after I graduated from Scranton and moved back to Long Island.
-It was a very exciting year commuting on the LIRR and subways, meeting new friends (Juan Trinidad) and of course studying computer science.
-I found out very quickly I wanted to get my PhD and put my M.S. on the fast track.
-Fourteen months later I had my M.S. in Computer Science.
+It was a very exciting year commuting on the LIRR and subways, meeting new friends (Juan Trinidad) and studying computer science.
+I quickly discovered I wanted to get my Ph.D. and put my M.S. on the fast track.
+Fourteen months later, I had my M.S. in Computer Science.

-Once again the day after I graduated I was already at a new University starting my Ph.D. at the University of South Florida, Tampa.
-In fact I was already down in Florida starting my new path when I was suppose to be walking graduation at Pace University.
-Once again I was fortunate to get a full-ride and served as a lecturer at the University of South Florida in Lakeland.
-In December of 1997 I earned my Ph.D. in Computer Science and Engineering.
+Once again, the day after I graduated, I was already at a new University, starting my Ph.D. at the University of South Florida, Tampa.
+I was already down in Florida starting my new path when I was supposed to be walking graduation at Pace University.
+Once again, I was fortunate to get a full ride and served as a lecturer at the University of South Florida in Lakeland.
+In December 1997, I earned my Ph.D. in Computer Science and Engineering.

-My six years in Florida were amazing and where I found out I love to teach, I love warm weather and played soccer with some great friends, called the drinking buddies.
-Actually the team still exists and Chris & Tracey my former buddies own the Tampa Bay Club Sport.
+My six years in Florida were terrific, and where I found out I love to teach, love warm weather, and played soccer with some great friends called the drinking buddies.
+The team still exists, and Chris & Tracey, my former buddies, own the Tampa Bay Club Sport.